BakedStudios/baked-docs/docs/artist/ocio_color_workflow/ocio_color_workflow.md

 # OCIO Color Workflow

-> The Toolkit tools from Nodes & Layers have built in support for OCIO and context switching.
-This means that switching between Shots will automatically change the OCIO environment and provide LUTs and CDL’s for the current Shot.
+> The Pipeline Toolkit tools from Nodes & Layers have built in support for OCIO and context switching.
+This means that switching between shots will automatically change the OCIO environment and provide LUTs and CDL’s for the current shot.

 ## The Configuration
-By default, when starting up a project in ShotGrid Desktop, our config looks for a file inside the main Project Root at the following location:
+By default, when starting up a project in Flow Production Tracking, our config looks for a file at the following location:

-`global/configs/ocio/config.ocio`
+`[project_root]/global/configs/ocio/config.ocio`

 :::info
-To learn more about OCIO and how to create your own configuration files, please visit the [OpenColorIO website](https://opencolorio.org/).
+To learn more about OCIO and how to create configuration files, please visit the [OpenColorIO website](https://opencolorio.org/).
 :::

 ## Nuke

-#### 1. Open Nuke through ShotGrid Desktop and open a file associated with a shot from the Shotgrid -> File Open window.
+#### 1. Open Nuke through Flow Production Tracking and open a file associated with a shot from the Flow Production Tracking -> File Open window.

 #### 2. Select your Show Look or Shot Look from the Viewer Process dropdown